minyc510/Cpp-Graph-Library/readme.md

 ## Synopsis

-This C++ Graph Library consists of a .h and .cpp files, most-importantly: Graph.h and Graph.cpp.
-Including these files will allow the user to instantiate 'Graph' objects which can be used for whatever Graph-related problem they
-These Graph objects also have a persistent feature: they can be written to disk as .txt files for later retrieval through a read-from-file Graph constructor.
+This C++ Graph Library consists of a *.h and *.cpp files, most-importantly: Graph.h and Graph.cpp.
+Including these files will allow the user to instantiate 'Graph' objects to model graph-related problems.
+Graphs are persistent (ie they can be written to disk as *.txt files for later retrieval through a read-from-file Graph constructor).

-No external libraries (such as Boost) were used in this project, except for the C++ Standard Template Library.
+No external libraries (eg Boost) were used in this project, except for the C++ Standard Template Library.
 ## Code Example

 	#include Graph.h